 - 2 tablespoons fresh ginger peeled and minced

-- 2 teaspoons red jalapeño chile or any other hot red chile, seeded and thinly sliced on the bias
+- 2 teaspoons red jalapeño pepper or any other hot red chile, seeded and thinly sliced on the bias

 To make the potstickers:

 - Soak the dried mushrooms in warm water in covered bowl for 30 minutes.
 Drain, remove stems, and mince the mushroom caps.

 - Meanwhile, In a large bowl, toss together the cabbage and salt and let stand for 30 minutes.
 This will help leach the water out of the cabbage.
 With your hands, wring out as much of the water from the cabbage as possible.
 Discard water and place cabbage in a new bowl.

 - Add mushrooms, pork, chives, soy sauce, sesame oil, rice wine, ginger, garlic, cornstarch, and pepper and mix with a rubber spatula to combine.